beeb/beeb-li/src/lib/posts/announcing-lintspec.md

 Most notably, the ability to respect the patterns in `.gitignore` files, and the ability to output structured JSON were at the top of my list.
 I also felt like the default output for the diagnostics (found problems) was a bit terse and could benefit from some added flair.
+Since `v0.4.0`, the configuration is much more granular and allows to control the emitted diagnostics for each source item type.
 Finally, having to install NodeJS and `npm` to run the tool always seemed a bit tedious, especially since `npm` is not required to manage Solidity dependencies (thanks, [`soldeer`](https://github.com/mario-eth/soldeer)!).

 To produce pretty diagnostic messages, I used the amazing [`miette`](https://crates.io/crates/miette) crate which gives